BrutLogic/Post/README.md

 ### *Getting my agents to create agents for fun an profit*

 ## Foreword
-You read that right, and I'm damn serious.
+You read that right, and I'm kind of serious.

-I believe I can walk you through an argument for what AGI will be, as well as a step-by-step guide on how to implement it.

-That's the point I want to make, and it's not a point I can make with a short post.
+It also was somehow an attempt at capturing your attention though.

+The starting point is our current AI technology.

+The questions I'll try to answer in this post:
+- What will AGI be ?
+- What's the path from now to AGI ?

+The points I'll try to make:
+- There is a default path
+- It's agentic over Next Token Prediction
+- We can formulate affirmations about what kind of agentic

+Now, those are some pretty big claims, that I don't believe could be sustained with a short post.

+I'll lay out my reasoning, and illustrate whenever it's needed with some of my code.

+**I'm also starting a [Discord Community](https://discord.gg/n9qaSQ2Vuw) to turn my whole work into a collaborative project**

+Reasoning with language consists in formulating logical steps that, if followed along, may allow the reader to either reach the same conclusion, or find flaws in any of the steps, or the way they're articulated.

+I don't know if I'm right.
+I think I am, but "thinking you're right" is more or less how "having an opinion" works.
+And you know the saying:
+> «Opinions are like butt holes, everyone has one, and I have several» (Buddha)

+Last thing: I know I can appear somehow arrogant.
+It's never the intention.
+You wouldn't be too far from the truth picturing me like a child that types words on a keyboard, sincerely eager to share stuff and be kind with people.

+I don't fucking know how to survive capitalism.
+I throw words at people, I genuinely try to appear at nice and competent.

-This post will therefore be quite long, so I decided to format it, add titles...
+This post will therefore be quite long and perhaps not optimally formulated, Which is why I decided to format it with titles and bullet points...

-**I'll put the key points in bold, so you can skim through** I'll title all the parts clearly so you can skip the parts you don't care about.
+**I'll put the key points in bold, so you can skim through**

+I'll title all the parts clearly so you can skip the parts you don't care about.

 ## This post goal and structure

-**Goal**: I'd want to be full time on fiddling with agentic, because I'm somehow good at it.
+**Goal**: My dream would be to be full time on fiddling with agentic, because I'm somehow good at it.

 I want to share my work, discuss it with people.

-I'm launching a Discord server, where I'll share **ALL** my work.
+I'm launching a [Discord server](https://discord.gg/n9qaSQ2Vuw), where I'll share **ALL** my work.
 Past, present and future.
 I'd also do a few video calls each week to share my advancements, review code, discuss everyone's ideas.

-**I won't lie: if you like this post, and decide to share it on Youtube/tXitter/MSN Meessenger, that would be greatly appreciated.
-It would genuinely help me.**
+**I won't lie: if you like this post, and decide to share it on Youtube/tXitter/MSN Messenger, that would be greatly appreciated.
+And I can't overstate how much it would genuinely help me.**

 **Structure**
-I'll make title part independent of each other.
+I'll make titled parts self contained and independent of each other.
 I'll do my best for each part to be understandable even if you read it first (and mostly, even if you're new to code).
+I can't do that otherwise than repeating myself on key points.

 ## About me

-I'm diagnosed as smart (Not to brag, but my IQ has three digits), but also as autistic with severe ADHD.
+I'm diagnosed as smart (Not to brag, but my IQ has three digits), but also as autistic with severe ADHD and DID.

-I have to take the largest Ritalin legal dose to be able to do the things I don't really want to do.

-I'm addicted to Kratom because Ritalin is not enough.
-I'd like to quit.

-I have dissociative identity disorder.
-(About that, I wouldn't take offense if you don't believe that’s real.
-In full transparency, I'm not that sure I believe most of the people who say they have it.)
+About DID (Dissociative Identity Disorder) I wouldn't take offense if you don't believe that’s real.
+In full transparency, I'm not that sure I believe most of the people who say they have it.

 I won't extend more on that (unless you're curious—I'd be, feel free to interact), except to say that I sometimes lose 6 hours straight of my life, and code has been written.
 I'm all for clean code, I know all the principles of clean code, I'm big on TDD.
 But some part of me (named Anakin) doesn't really give a crap.
 That part of me does agentic.

 Also, I've been told that my writing style is unbearable because I get myself stuck into verbal diarrhea no one asked for (In French, it's called a "tunnel").
 Sorry, I try my best to be to the point.
 (I'm kind of a reverse Turing test; sometimes you can't really tell I'm not an LLM in a suit.)

 **TL;DR**

-**I have cool ideas, but my code can be messy, lazy, and I write a lot of words.**
+**I have cool ideas, but my code can be messy,(though lazy in creative ways), and I write a lot of words.**

 ## The situation I'm in

 So, here I am, I believe I have cool ideas to share about agents but I'm a prisoner to my mental health.

 I'm working for a great company, but I'm barely able to do my job.

 I'm pretty sure I could be hired somewhere based on my ideas about agentic.
 I'm also pretty sure my person would get me fired in a short amount of time.